akshay-rajput/dep_insights/README.md

 ---

-## Customization

-### Fonts

-- By default, this template uses two Google Fonts.
-You can customize them in the `app/layout.tsx` file by updating the font imports and variables.

-### Dark Mode

-- To add Dark mode, check out [shadcn/ui docs](https://ui.shadcn.com/docs/dark-mode).
-Alternatively you can programmatically add `"dark"` class to the body for toggling dark mode for components.

-### Pre-Commit Hooks

-- Husky ensures all staged files are formatted and type-checked before committing.
-Modify the `.husky` configuration as needed.

----

 ## License

-This template is open-source and available under the [MIT License](LICENSE).
+This repo is open-source and available under the [MIT License](LICENSE).